napframework/nap-docs/app/manual/01_gettingstarted.md

 #### Bind Color {#bind_cube_color}

 Right-click on `Uniforms` in the inspector panel and add a `nap::UniformStruct` to it.
-Expand the new item and change the `Name` to *UBO*.
-Right-click on the `Uniforms` property of the new struct and add a `nap::UniformVec3` to it.
-Expand the new item and change the `Name` to *color* and the `Value` to *1 1 1* (white).

-You just set the (default) color of the cube to white by creating a binding in the material that targets the `UBO.color` uniform in the shader:
+From the popup menu, choose `UBO`, then navigate to the `color` uniform that was added.
+Set its value to *1 1 1*.
+By doing this, you have set the default color of the cube to white by creating a binding in the material that targets the `UBO.color` uniform in the shader:

 ~~~{cpp}
 // uniform buffer inputs